MohibBadhon/Bennet-Chandler-Rate/ReadMe.md

 -Copies template input files (```conf.xyz```,```input.lmp```, ```colvar_inp```, ```data.lmpdat```) into 5000 directories named ```test0000```, ```test0001```, ..., ```test4999```.
 -Sets the force constant to zero and fixes a placeholder velocity seed.
 Next, run the velocity randomization script: ```bash 2_velocity.sh```, which assigns unique random seeds for the initial velocity generation in each simulation, ensuring statistically independent runs.
 Once each folder has the necessary files, simulations can be launched with: ```bash 3_jobs.sh```.
 **Note**: This script launches all 5000 jobs in the background using mpirun.
-Please modify it as needed to suit cluster's job submission system, especially to avoid overloading the system.
+Please modify it as needed to suit the cluster's job submission system, especially to avoid overloading the system.

 Once the simulations complete, you can analyze whether the reaction coordinate sampled values on both sides of the barrier using ```bash above_below.sh```.
 This script averages the last 20 values of the reaction coordinate from each trajectory (q_1.colvars.traj) and reports the number of trajectories ending above and below the dividing plane.
 Next, compute the numerator of the transmission coefficient κ(t) from each simulation ```python q1_process.py``` and create ```num.traj``` file in each directory, containing time-resolved data.
 Finally, run the ensemble averaging script, ```python analysis.py```.
 This will gather all ```num.traj``` files and compute the transmission coefficient with respect to time.